VamDazzler/wardrobe/README.md

 - Not checking to make sure texture to be loaded is actually an image.

-- Definitely want more shader property names (specifically specular and normal)
 - Maybe want to have the texture selection toggles be more mutually exclusive.
-- Maybe want to have the texture selection toggles depend on whether the shader actually has the property in question.
 - Mass load suffix-style?